Free Walking Tour Berlin

 The Background

-After World War II, Germany was divided into four zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-The city of Berlin, located deep in Soviet-controlled East Germany, was also divided into four zones, even though it was 110 miles inside Soviet territory.
+After World War II, Germany was divided into four zones controlled by the Allied powers: the Soviet Union, the United Kingdom, and France, as well as the United States.
+Even though the city of Berlin was 110 miles in to Soviet territory, it too was divided into four zones, deep under Soviet control in the East German city.

-In 1948, tensions between the Soviet Union and the Western Allies reached a climax when the Soviets cut off all land and water access to West Berlin, hoping to force the Western powers to abandon the city altogether.
-To counter this blockade, an unprecedented aircraft operation was launched, known as the Berlin Airlift.
+In 1948, hostilities between the Soviet Union and the West’s Allies spiked when the Soviets virtually blockaded West Berlin, cutting land and water passage to the West, in an attempt to force the Western powers from the city.
+In response to this blockade an unprecedented aircraft operation called the Berlin Airlift was launched.

 The Countries Involved